jusevitch/easylaunch/README.md

 The easylaunch module provides the following capabilities:
 1. An abbreviated syntax for writing launch files
-2. Functions for easily making copies of include elenents and node elements
+2. Functions for easily making copies of include elements and node elements
 3. Automatic XML file generation

 ## Quick Examples: